-- 7.2 Notwithstanding the restrictions specified in point 7.1 above, each sub-fund is authorised to invest, according to the principle of risk distribution, up to 100% of its assets in different issues of transferable securities and money market instruments issued or guaranteed by a Member State, by its local authorities, by a Member State of the OECD or by public international bodies to which one or more Member States of the EU belong.
-If a sub-fund exercises this latter option, it must hold transferable securities belonging to at least six different issues but securities belonging to the same issue may not exceed 30% of the total amount of the net assets. - 7.3 By way of derogation from the restrictions specified in point 7.1. above, sub-funds whose investment policy is to replicate an equity or bond index (hereinafter the "benchmark index"), may raise the limits provided to a maximum of 20% for investments in equities and/or bonds issued by the same entity, provided: - the composition of the index is sufficiently diversified, - the index represents an adequate benchmark for the market to which it refers, - the index is published in an appropriate manner.
+- 7.2 Notwithstanding the restrictions specified in point 1 above, each sub-fund is authorised to invest, according to the principle of risk diversification, up to 100% of its assets in different issues of transferable securities and money market instruments issued or guaranteed by a Member State, by its local authorities, by a Member State of the OECD or by public international bodies to which one or more Member States of the EU belong.
+If a sub-fund exercises this latter option, it must hold transferable securities belonging to at least six different issues but securities belonging to the same issue may not exceed 30% of the total amount of the net assets. - 7.3 Notwithstanding the restrictions specified in point 7.1 above, sub-funds whose investment policy is to replicate an equity or bond index (hereinafter the "benchmark index"), may raise the limits to a maximum of 20% for investments in equities and/or bonds issued by the same body, provided that: - the composition of the index is sufficiently diversified, - the index adequately represents the market to which it refers, - the index is published in an appropriate manner.